Lake Calumet Trail Study

 - Community and Stakeholder Input – Stakeholders envision a high-quality, low-stress transportation and recreation facility for walking, bicycling, sightseeing, improved access to open space, natural resources, and the scenic beauty of the Lake Calumet area.

-- Lake Calumet Trail Feasibility Draft Report – The study includes existing conditions, design criteria, proposed trail alignments, cost estimates, and funding strategies.
+- Lake Calumet Trail Feasibility Study – The study includes existing conditions, design criteria, proposed trail alignments, cost estimates, and funding strategies.

 - Lake Calumet Trail Renderings – A vision for what a future Lake Calumet Trail could look like.